iTwin/presentation/packages/hierarchies/learning/IModelHierarchyDefinitions.md

-# Hierarchy definitions
+# IModel hierarchy definitions

-A hierarchy definition is one of the core concepts in this library and is responsible for defining the structure of a hierarchy.
+An iModel hierarchy definition is one of the core concepts in this library and is responsible for defining the structure of a hierarchy build from data in an iModel.

 In its most simple form, a hierarchy definition may only have one `defineHierarchyLevel` function that defines a child hierarchy level for a given parent node: